 During the day, LIFX Lightstrips can be scheduled to illuminate your space, reduce eyestrain from staring at monitors and screens, and switch Kelvin temperatures at the click of a button.

 Bias lighting (i.e. lighting that projects from behind your monitor instead of directly into your eyes) is great for two things.
 First, the duality of the light will trick your eyes into creating a vibrant contrast, which means the colours on your screen will look even bolder and richer.
 Second, it takes away some of the intensity of the singular blue light coming from your screen, which helps reduce eye strain and fatigue.

 Then, during the evening, LIFX Lightstrips can be scheduled to remind you it’s time to switch off from work.

-With eight different color zones (all of which can be painted with endless color options and move with animation), you or your kid can leave work behind at the end of the day and play in your desk space as if it’s a whole new world.
+With eight different colour zones (all of which can be painted with endless colour options and move with animation), you can leave work behind at the end of the day and play in your desk space as if it’s a whole new world.

 Want to know more?
 Check out what experts have to say about lighting design in your home here.